Are you worried that your child might have signs of dyslexia, or other learning difficulties?

 Failure in the classroom can easily hijack the early stages of a child’s school career.
 It doesn’t take long for children to realise that others are finding the learning much easier.
 Until developmental immaturities are identified and addressed, many children will continue to struggle, becoming increasingly behind.

 “Smart but feeling dumb”, is the expression one of my students used to described herself.
 Your child with signs of dyslexia may become easily frustrated, or simply zone out in class.
-Ironically, they may be able to read perfectly well when given support in a calmer environment.
+Ironically, they may be able to read perfectly well when given individual support in a more peaceful environment.
 Simply being with an emotionally regulated carer can calm their nervous system, making learning much easier.

 Children need to feel safe in order to learn.
 For many, the classroom doesn’t feel safe.
 I know.
 I was one of those children.
-My preferred seat was at the back, against a wall.
+My preferred seat was at the back of the room, against a wall.
 This is where I felt the least threatened.

-- The first step to be successful in classroom learning is being able to feel safe in that environment. this comes from close and secure attachment to carers in your child’s early years.
+- Feeling safe – this comes from close and secure attachment to carers in your child’s early years.

 - Being comfortable when sitting still helps a child to maintain focus.